borovoff/telegram-typescript/README.md

 npm install && npm run deploy
 ```

-Script creates the dist folder.
+Script creates the "dist" folder.
 Copy all files from there to your server.

 ### Development